 The Weight of “DoFollow”

-Credibility via Domain Authority
+Credibility via Authority

-Anchor Text Matchups
+Relevant Anchor Text

 The dance between anchor text and target keywords is a subtle one.

 The closer the backlink anchor text is to your target keyword, the better.
-But while always aiming for an exact match with every backlink might seem tempting, it can sometimes come off as unnatural to the search engines.
+But while always aiming for an exact match with every backlink might seem tempting, it can come off as unnatural to the search engines.

-How to Check Backlinks
+Other Ways to Check a Website’s Backlinks

 How to Check Backlinks in Google Search Console